iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

   <div class="col-md-6">
     <h4>3.
 Simulation</h4>
     <p>
-      From the newly expanded node, a simulation (or "rollout") is conducted by sampling actions within the environment until a terminal state is reached, using a default policy (often random).
+      From the newly expanded node, a simulation (or 'rollout') is performed by sampling actions using a default (often random) policy until a terminal state is reached.
 The cumulative reward obtained during this phase serves as feedback for evaluating the node.
     </p>
   </div>
   <div class="col-md-6">